Picture of Center for Cognitive Health

-ONO-2020 is a new type of drug targeting epigenetic pathways in Alzheimer’s Disease (AD) and preventing the inactivation of a molecule that boosts memory and cognition.
-The idea is that with increased levels of this, often inhibited, molecule in the brain, there might be beneficial effects on AD related symptoms.
+ONO-2020 is a new type of drug targeting epigenetic pathways in Alzheimer’s Disease (AD) hopefully leading to better memory and cognition.
+The idea is that with the right amount of epigenetic modulation, there might be beneficial effects on AD related symptoms.

 Epigenetics explores how the environment and our behavior modifies the expression of genes without changing DNA.
 Epigenetics could describe the behavioral differences in our offspring.
 Epigenetics is impacted by environmental factors; diet, stress, toxins, and lifestyle choices and is targeted by drug developers to change how cells function in progressive diseases, i.e. diabetes, cancer, and AD treatments.